 One World University currently has three faculties: the Pedagogical faculty, the faculty of Fighting with The Poor and the faculty of Polyhistory.
 The university offers courses, either on site at its campus in Changalane or through distance learning.

-About the A-certificate in Fighting with the Poor
+About the certificate in Fighting with the Poor

-The curriculum of the A-certificate consists of 1560 hours and it consists of 10 subjects related to the fight against poverty.
+The curriculum of the certificate consists of 750 – 1560 hours and it consists of 10 subjects related to the fight against poverty.
 Each subject consists of a series of study tasks that need to be made by the students individually and a series of courses organized by the Tutor at the partner school – in this case Richmond Vale Academy.
 For each subject the student will take oral and/or written exams with One World University.
 The exams will take place both at the partner school, as through online conferences organized by the students and with examinators of One World University.
-The A-certificate was accredited by the Ministry of Education of Mozambique, and according to the European Credit Transfer System (ECTS) the certificate translates to 60 ECTS credits (1/3 of a Bachelor).
+The A-certificate was accredited by the Ministry of Education of Mozambique, and according to the European Credit Transfer System (ECTS) the certificate translates to 60 ECTS credits (1/3 of a Bachelor) – or less if you take a B-certificate.

 Here is an overview of the subjects that all Fighting with the Poor participants take: